LocalJoost/LocalJoost.github.io/_posts/2023-06-19-Accessing-and-recording-eye-tracking-data-with-MRTK3.markdown

 ## Getting the tracking file

-Access the HoloLens' device portal either by WiFi or by connecting the HoloLens to your PC using a USB cable, go to the File Manager, then browse to
+Access the HoloLens' device portal either by WiFi or by connecting the HoloLens to your PC using a USB cable, go to the System/File Explorer tab, then browse to
 *LocalAppData\MRTK3EyeTracking_1.0.0.0_arm64__9w1r0z46k1jc2\LocalState*
 and there you will find eyetracking.csv.